Charlie-Henry/ModalShift/_posts/2024-06-20-austin-airline-ranking.md

 - Cancelled: 1.1%
 - *The Points Guy* Ranking: #6

 I was most surprised by JetBlue.
 It has a decent reputation and a similar cult-like following to Southwest but awful performance to it's two east coast destinations.
-I thought it was hit hard as well by the east coast delays of last summer but it never really recovered and performance stayed low through the fall and winter.
+I thought it was hit hard as well by the east coast delays of last summer, but it never really recovered and performance stayed low through the fall and winter.

 ## Full Rankings and Interactive